-- 4.18 The PRA expects firms to justify the granularity of the modelling performed to determine the FS calibration post stress (eg by asset class, credit quality step (CQS), sector, term). - 4.19 As a starting point the PRA expects firms to consider modelling the FS at the same level of granularity as in the calibration provided by EIOPA for the purposes of calculating TPs.
+- 4.18 The PRA does not have a preference or expectation as to the methodological approach used by firms to model the stressed FS, as long as the chosen approach meets the required tests and standards. - 4.19 The PRA expects firms to justify the granularity of the underlying modelling performed to determine the stressed FS (eg by asset class, credit quality step (CQS), sector, term). - 4.20 As a starting point the PRA expects firms to consider modelling the FS at the same level of granularity as in the calibration provided by EIOPA for the purposes of calculating TPs.
 However, a different level of granularity can also be justified.
-This is likely to be particularly pertinent where the firm's MA portfolio includes a material proportion of assets other than corporate bonds. - 4.20 Firms should strike a balance between modelling to a level of granularity that reflects a firm's risk profile and ensuring sufficient credible evidence, supported by expert judgement, to develop calibrations reliably at this level of granularity. - 4.21 In the case of firms that have material exposure to non-corporate bond assets (eg illiquid, direct investments) within the MA portfolio, the PRA expects a bespoke modelling treatment to be developed to determine the FS calibration in stress for these assets.
-Where firms do not distinguish between asset classes in their modelling, then the appropriateness of the model for each asset class should be clearly justified. - 4.22 The PRA is open to firms applying proportionate modelling approaches (likely to contain limitations and approximations) where they have only small exposures to certain asset classes, but the PRA does not expect firms to make material investment decisions using a model that does not appropriately reflect the risk profile of such investments. - 4.23 Firms may seek to use their models to determine the change in FS in stress or the total FS in stress.
+This is likely to be particularly pertinent where the firm's MA portfolio includes a material proportion of assets other than corporate bonds. - 4.21 Firms should strike a balance between modelling to a level of granularity that reflects a firm's risk profile and ensuring sufficient credible evidence, supported by expert judgement, to develop calibrations reliably at this level of granularity. - 4.22 In the case of firms that have material exposure to less liquid assets (eg illiquid, direct investments) within the MA portfolio, the PRA expects a separate approach to be developed to model the FS for these assets.
+While an approach similar to that used for corporate bonds may be possible, the level of adaptation from the core corporate bond methodology and calibration should depend on the similarity of the assets in question to corporate bonds.
+In some cases a more bespoke methodology may be necessary.
+Where firms do not distinguish between asset classes in their modelling, then the appropriateness of the model for each asset class should be clearly justified. - 4.23 The PRA is open to firms applying proportionate modelling approaches (likely to contain limitations and approximations) where they have only small exposures to certain asset classes, but the PRA does not expect firms to make material investment decisions using a model that does not appropriately reflect the risk profile of such investments. - 4.24 Firms may seek to use their models to determine the change in FS in stress or the total FS in stress.
 While the PRA does not have a preference for either metric, firms are expected to acknowledge, when determining their preferred approach, that these metrics imply two markedly different modelling philosophies that will have a direct impact on the extent to which the SCR behaves in a cyclical manner.
 The PRA expects firms to understand and justify the approach they have chosen and its limitations.
-Where a firm has identified scenarios where the approach operates in a way it considers inappropriate (eg produces counter-intuitive results relative to the change in risk profile), the firm should identify the actions it could potentially take in response, for example introducing an overlay using expert judgement. - 4.24 When firms use historical data they should consider whether the data is: - of sufficient length and quality to contribute towards a credible calibration for the risk in question; - likely to contain a sufficiently extreme event or events to be useful for calibration purposes; and - useful in determining how potential future credit events may manifest themselves. - 4.25 In particular, firms should capture the risk that actual migration and default rates over the future holding period of their assets are more onerous than historical events.
+Where a firm has identified scenarios where the approach operates in a way it considers inappropriate (eg produces counter-intuitive results relative to the change in risk profile), the firm should identify the actions it could potentially take in response, for example introducing an overlay using expert judgement.

+- 4.25 When firms use historical data they should consider whether the data is: - of sufficient length and quality to contribute towards a credible calibration for the risk in question; - likely to contain a sufficiently extreme event or events to be useful for calibration purposes; - useful in determining how potential future credit events may manifest themselves. - 4.26 In particular, firms should analyse whether actual migration and default rates over the future holding period of their assets could be more onerous than those observed in historical stress events, and make adjustments accordingly.
 The PRA also expects firms to set out clearly any judgements made around potential future crisis events that may differ in nature, magnitude and duration to crises seen previously.